charlie-casserly/CV/README.md

 - Agile/XP, Pair Programming, Group Projects
   - Pair Programming for 3-4 hours every afternoon
   - Agile/XP development employed on all group projects
-  - An abundant use of Git for the duration of my time coding
+  - An abundant use of Git

 # Projects